AdirthaBorgohain/art-critiq/README.md

 print(res.json())
 ```

-### Results:

-![Results from model](./art-critiq.png)

 The API will return a JSON object with either the review as specified in `review_type` input parameter or all the three
 reviews if `review_type` parameter is not specified.
 It is generated using the caption from the image captioning model
-and the
-artwork details using the T5-Flan model.
+and the artwork details using the T5-Flan model.

+### Results:

+![Results from model](./art-critiq.png)

+#### Note: Please note that the full training data is not provided in the repo and only a few samples of how the data looked like has been given in the `data` folder.
+Also, fully fine-tuned models are not provided for public access due to legal puposes.